 We welcome applications from registered pharmacists working within hospital, primary care and community settings.

 This course is run on a mainly distance-learning basis, to allow people working full-time to balance their studies with other commitments.
 In addition to distance-learning, you will also attend study sessions held throughout the year as outlined below.

 Sunderland has an excellent reputation for pharmacy.
-Our Department is ranked No.6 in the UK according to The Guardian University Guide 2013, and our academic team produce ‘world-leading’ research, according to the latest Research Assessment Exercise.
+Our Department is ranked No.6 in the UK according to The Guardian University Guide 2013, and our academic team produce ‘world-leading’ research, according to the latest Research Excellence Framework (2014).